Cheatsheet: PostgreSQL

 Stop server:

-sudo --user postgres pg_ctl stop --pgdata <path>
+sudo --user postgres pg_ctl stop --pgdata <path>Or shorthand:

-sudo -u postgres pg_ctl stop -D <path>
+sudo -u postgres pg_ctl stop -D <path>Notes:

-environment variable is set.
+--pgdataor-Dcan be omitted if thePGDATAenvironment variable is set.

 References